 Lisbon, Portugal Guide

 Below you’ll find my recommendations on where to stay, what to do, where to eat, and more.
-For a list of things I packed with me for Portugal in August, you can see this LTK post.
+For a list of things I packed, you can see this blog post!
 For the chilly weather photos you see below, those are from 2018 so pretty much everything is old, but I’ll link similar where I can and I’m hoping to get a packing list up for our fall trip next week.

 To see behind the scenes videos and stories from our trip, head over to my Instagram story highlight titled, “Lisbon.”